 Miso paste is among the most versatile products that is made from fermented soybeans.
 This flavor-packed ingredient is used as a seasoning to spice up nearly any dish, ranging from miso butter to miso salmon, miso ramen and beyond.

-Miso soup is another common variety of miso, available in restaurants and supermarket shelves alike.
+Miso soup is another common variety, available in restaurants and supermarket shelves alike.
 So what is miso soup?
-Miso soup is a traditional Japanese dish which is made using a miso broth made from a softened paste.
+It is a traditional Japanese dish which is made using a miso broth made from a softened paste.
 Along with the paste, other miso soup ingredients may include mushrooms, veggies, leafy greens and seaweed.

 Miso sauce options, like miso dressing, are also available in certain stores, plus easy to make at home.
 For a simple miso salad dressing, simply mix white or yellow miso with rice vinegar and sesame oil, plus herbs and seasonings like ginger, cayenne pepper and garlic.
 Some recipes also call for other ingredients such as raw honey, soy sauce and olive oil.
 Not only can it dress up anything from salads to sushi, but it can also add a flavorful twist to dishes like miso chicken or tuna as well.